These Are The Two Stars Who Will Come In First And Second On ‘Dancing With The Stars’

 A leading Hollywood oddsmaker site has determined that one fan favorite star and one long shot will take home the first and second place spots for Season 27 of Dancing with the Stars.

-Goldderby has predicted that Dancing with the Stars Season 27 will come down to a battle between Milo Manheim, the teenage star of the Disney Channel’s Zombies, and Evanna Lynch, a star from the Harry Potter series of films.
+Goldderby has predicted that Dancing with the Stars Season 27 will come down to a battle between Milo Manheim, the teenage star of Disney Channel’s Zombies, and Evanna Lynch, a star from the Harry Potter series of films.

 Manheim is partnered with Witney Carson; Lynch with Keo Motsepe.